kvassAI/slate/source/includes/_intro.md

 }
 ```

 Many response objects will contain IDs for related objects in the response.
-For example, an Order might have a User ID associated.
+For example, an Order might have an associated User ID.
 If you want to expand the actual user information, you can use the `expand` query parameter.

 You can also nest expand requests with the dot property.
 For example, requesting payments.payment_method on an order will expand the payments property into a list of Payment objects, and will then expand the payment method property into a full Payment Method object.